smokingpun/smokingpun.github.io/_posts/2018-09-21-Content-strategy-for-saas.md

 For more on these techniques have a look at [this blog article by Copy Write Matters](https://copywritematters.com/pas-classic-copywriting-formula/) or this one by [Enchanting Marketing](https://www.enchantingmarketing.com/copywriting-formulas/).

+Both approaches can help you make sure all your content is helping to answer that key question: why buy (or switch) now?

+<h4>A word of caution</h4>

+A storytelling approach to content is great but not if you get carried away and start rambling.
+Give your customers the information they specifically need when they need it.

-A word of caution about these techniques though: never lose track of the fact that you should be answering key customer questions such as:
+Never lose track of the fact that you should be answering key customer questions such as:

 * What do you do?
 * How do you do what you say you do?